Lightbox Image

 That spirit of helping those in need is at the heart of the Catholic church’s mission and the work of the CYC as an affiliate of the Diocese of Scranton.
 They provide not only a recreational space for children but a loving, nurturing daycare and before and after care services.

-Currently, almost 250 children are enrolled in the CYC childcare program.
-They care for children ages 6 weeks through 13 years.
+Approximately 250 children are enrolled in the CYC childcare program where they care for children ages 6 weeks through 13 years.
 A before and after school program is available with transportation to and from schools in the Hanover Area, Wilkes-Barre Area and Wyoming Valley West School Districts.

 Since 1999, the CYC continues to be the only center in Luzerne County that offers 24-hour-a-day child care.
 The facility opens at 4:30 a.m.
 Monday with continuous care through Saturday morning at 7 a.m.
 Typically, ten hours is a daily maximum for childcare, but 12 hours is a possibility.